Evaldexs/Analysis-on-Waste-Recognition-Models-Final-Year-Project-/README.md

 # This is the github repository for the final year project
-The repository will consists of the following:
-  1. All technical code with libraries and datasets provided in it
-  2. Records of technical work
+# This repository is split into distinct branches having various parts of the project (Project management evidence, the code used in project, technical work record)